 This was the first time I’ve found myself tearing up at a wedding.
 And not because the pastor said anything tear-worthy (it was a remarkably short homily for an Anglican!).
 Rather, I found myself hearing the vows with a much different perspective after nine years of marriage.

-My husband and I went to a lot of weddings when we were first getting married, but we haven’t been to a wedding now since Lily was a baby (six years ago).
+My husband and I went to a lot of weddings when we were planning our own wedding.
+Most of our friends got married by the time Lily arrived, and we haven’t been to a wedding since then.
 Those wedding vows have a lot more significance now than they did back when we were starry-eyed lovers.

 Most of our family is back in Alberta, so the girls were very excited to see their grandparents and cousins when we went back.
 Thankfully, my husband’s sister lives next door to her parents, making it easy to visit everyone while we’re there.

-The cousins had just gotten a new horse, so the girls had fun getting a ride.
+The cousins had just gotten a new horse.
+The girls had fun getting a ride.
 Plus, the oldest cousin (who just turned 12) was able to babysit them (with some supervision from her mom and grandma) while I was at the wedding.

 I also fit in as many visits as I could with my own grandparents.
 They are in their 90s now.
 My grandpa still lives on his own, but my grandma, who has dementia, has been in a care home for the last year.
 I’m well aware that every visit with her might be my last.